nu-ink/chaos-observatory/README.md

 Chaos-Observatory

-**Chaos-Observatory** is an experimental global-signal intelligence platform designed to **observe, correlate, and reason about cascading events across the world**—from natural disasters to economic shocks, social unrest, and geopolitical consequences.
+**Chaos-Observatory** is an experimental global-signal intelligence platform designed to observe, correlate, and reason about cascading events across the world— from natural disasters to economic shocks, social unrest, and geopolitical consequences.

 It ingests heterogeneous data streams (news, RSS, seismic feeds, alerts), normalizes them into a unified timeline, and applies analytical models to detect **patterns of escalation, convergence, silence, and drift** across domains.